snowdj/beautiful-jekyll/general.md

 ## Midterm

 The midterm exam will take place on **March 1, 2017 in class**.
-The exam is closed book except for a one double-sided "cheat sheet".
+The exam is closed book except for one double-sided "cheat sheet" on letter-size paper.

 **Missed midterm exam**.
 There is no makeup midterm exam.
 If you miss the midterm exam, you must provide a justified and documented reason to the instructor.
 If you have missed the midterm exam for a justified reason, the weight of the midterm component of the course will be transferred to the final exam.